 Michelle's profile

-A native of Denver, Colorado, Michelle La Perrière knew she would be an artist as a child.
-She has lived in Maryland since 1987, when she moved to Baltimore for graduate study with Grace Hartigan at the Maryland Institute College of Art (MICA).
-Her drawings, paintings, prints and mixed media collages combine image fragments from visual source materials with observed and imagine forms and spaces.
-Her work has been shown in the United States, France and Japan, and is in private and public collections including Syracuse University, the Borg-Warner Corporation, and AIDS Interfaith Residential Services.
+Michelle La Perrière was born and grew up in Denver, Colorado, and has been creating art for decades.
+She has lived in Maryland since 1987, when she moved to Baltimore for graduate study with Grace Hartigan at the Maryland Institute College of Art’s (MICA) Leroy E. Hoffberger School of Painting.
+Her drawings, paintings, prints, and mixed-media collages combine image fragments from visual source materials with observed and imagined forms and spaces.
+Enigmatic narratives that prompt curiosity and psychological investigation are central to her work, which has been exhibited in the United States, France, and Japan, and is held in private and public collections, including those of Syracuse University and the Borg-Warner Corporation.

 Michelle's Curated Collection